 Automation definitely has a time and place in customer experience in 2022 and beyond.
 What separates good companies from bad ones is knowing what to automate and what to delegate to customer support and customer service.
 And if you’re wondering where to start, you’re in a great place.
-Sign up for a free trial of Survicate so you can automate the way you collect and manage customer feedback - and spend more time delighting your customers.
+Sign up Survicate's 10-day free trial so you can automate the way you collect and manage customer feedback - and spend more time delighting your customers.

 Find me on:

 Kinga is the creative owner of Brainy Bees.
 Kinga has over ten years of experience in marketing and delivering a bespoke customer experience across the B2B and B2C fields while redefining a client-first approach.
 She knows that insights are everywhere, kindness in business is no longer optional, and simply following trends is no longer enough.
 Also, Kinga operates at SaaStock as a Country Leader.

 NET PROMOTER, NPS, AND THE NPS-RELATED EMOTICONS ARE REGISTERED U.S. TRADEMARKS, AND NET PROMOTER SCORE AND NET PROMOTER SYSTEM ARE SERVICE MARKS, OF BAIN & COMPANY, INC., SATMETRIX SYSTEMS, INC. AND FRED REICHHELD.